vpa-research/antlr4-rust-target/README.md

 `parser.build_parse_trees = false`.

 ### Differences with Java
-Although Rust runtime API is made as close as possible to Java, there are quite some differences because Rust is not an OOP language and is much more explicit.
+Although Rust runtime API has been made as close as possible to Java, there are quite some differences because Rust is not an OOP language and is much more explicit.

+ - Supports full zero-copy parsing including byte parsers.
+ - If you are using labeled alternatives, struct generated for rule is an enum with variant for each alternative
+ - Parser needs to have ownership for listeners, but it is possible to get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used.
+ - In embedded actions to access parser you should use `recog` variable instead of `self`/`this`.
+ This is because predicate have to be inserted into two syntactically different places in generated parser
+ - String `InputStream` have different index behavior when there are unicode characters.
+ If you need exactly the same behavior, use `[u32]` based `InputStream`, or implement custom `CharStream`.
+ - In actions you have to escape `'` in rust lifetimes with `\ ` because ANTLR considers them as strings, e.g. `Struct<\'lifetime>`
+ - To make custom tokens you should use `@tokenfactory` custom action, instead of usual `TokenLabelType` parser option.
+ In Rust target TokenFactory is main customisation interface that allows to specify input type of token type.
  - All rule context variables (rule argument or rule return) should implement `Default + Clone`.
- - If you are using labeled alternatives, struct generated for rule is a enum with variant for each alternative
- - Parser needs to have ownership for listeners, but it is possible te get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used.
- - In embedded actions to access parser you should use `recog` variable instead of `self`.
- This is because predicate have to be inserted into two syntactically different places in generated parser

 ### Unsafe
-Currently unsafe is used only to cast from trait object back to original type and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)
+Currently, unsafe is used only to cast from trait object back to original type and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)

+### Versioning
+In addition to usual Rust semantic versioning, patch version changes of the crate should not require updating of generator part

 ## Licence